hugoup/vsd/README.md

-# php-dump-server README
+# VSD README

 VSD is a Visual Studio Code extension that provides a simple way to view and manage PHP dump output.
-It relies on the symfony/var-dumper component to format the output and provides a user-friendly interface for viewing and managing the dump data right in your editor. it uses a custom dump named vsd that brings along some extra context like headers, request and response data, and the current file and line number where the dump was called.
+It relies on the symfony/var-dumper component to format the output and provides a user-friendly interface for viewing and managing the dump data right in your editor.
+It uses a custom dump named vsd that brings along some extra context like headers, request and response data, and the current file and line number where the dump was called.

 ## Features